 These are things we consider to be our legitimate interests, some of which are more relevant to certain Co-op Group businesses than others.

 - Developing an understanding of the activities, preferences, and requirements of our Members and Customers.
-For example, we’ll track activity on our website using cookies to understand the pages people visit so we can offer the best layout of our site.
+For example, we’ll track activity on our website and App, sometimes using cookies to understand the pages people visit so we can offer the best layout of our site.
 Sometimes we’ll contact you to seek feedback on a product or service you’ve requested.

 - For statistical analysis to improve existing products and services and develop new products and services.

 - To better understand the common and more general needs of our customers and members.
 This helps us make sure we offer the right products and services and generally meet the needs of our Members.
 For example, it’s really useful for us to look at large sets of data to understand whether we’re better stocking skimmed or semi-skimmed milk.

 - To give you a better and more personalised experience (this is sometimes referred to as 'profiling’).
 For example when using the App, we use Artificial Intelligence to give you personalised offers based on your shopping habits.
 So if you buy a lot of apples, we might give you vouchers for apples (and not oranges).
 Sometimes, we'll probably make some wrong assumptions about you and we're really sorry about that.
 For example, maybe you'd prefer us to give vouchers for things you haven't tried rather than the things we think you want them for.

 - Communicating with you about the products and services we’re providing to you.
 We may use your personal details to send you things we think you need to know about and things we are obliged to send you legally.
 We broadly term these "service" emails.
 For example we send Members details about things like changes to the benefits they get from membership.
 We may also send individual Members timely information we think they need to help them, for example when they have unsuccessfully attempted to sign-in to their account.